arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_supplemental-appendix.typ

     [], table.cell(colspan: 2, align: center, "Test Characteristic"), table.cell(colspan: 6, align: center, "Testing Rate"),
     ..unavoidable.flatten()
   ),
-  caption: [Mean unavoidable cases per annum (scaled to Ghana's 2022 population) for imperfect and perfect diagnostic tests, at their respective optimal alert thresholds, under dynamical and Poisson noise structures where the average daily noise incidence is 8 times the average daily measles incidence $Lambda(8)$.
+  caption: [Mean unavoidable cases per annum (scaled to Ghana's 2022 population) for imperfect and perfect diagnostic tests, at their respective optimal alert thresholds, under dynamical and static noise structures where the average daily noise incidence is 8 times the average daily measles incidence $Lambda(8)$.
 The test sensitivity equals the test specificity for all diagnostic tests.]
 )
 <tbl-optimal-thresholds-unavoidable>